 Their energy levels

-What do they do when they don’t have the answers?
+Their response when they don’t have the answers

-The ability to adapt to a changing environment
+Their ability to adapt to a changing environment

-The factors that drive them
+The motivators that drive them

-Their relationship with their direct reports
+Their relationship with direct reports

-The ability to assess and use employees’ strengths
+Their ability to assess and use employees’ strengths

 Their ability to assess risks effectively

 A skilled leader knows how to calculate risk.
 If they never try something new, it’s tough for the business to grow.
 Simultaneously, if they’re constantly putting the company on the line just because the gamble might one day pay off, the entire brand suffers.